graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

 }

 There is no limitation on the CLR type of registered mappings -- for instance, scalar graph types can map to .NET objects or value types such as structs.
+However, mapping a list type such as `byte[]` is not supported, as the GraphQL.NET infrastructure will change this into a list graph type automatically and only search the registered mappings for a registration for `byte`.

 In order to implement these type mappings, GraphQL.NET will build the field or argument using a pseudo-type of either `GraphQLClrOutputTypeReference<T>` or `GraphQLClrInputTypeReference<T>`.